-Ensuring all new staff acknowledge they have read and understood the Administrative Procedure and will place a signed copy of the acknowledgement form in the employee's personnel file.
+• Ensuring all new staff acknowledge they have read and understood the Administrative Procedure and will place a signed copy of the acknowledgement form in the employee's personnel file.
 An electronic acknowledgement of the policy may also serve as the official record in lieu of a paper copy.

-Principals and Vice-Principals and Managers are responsible for:
+Principals and Vice-Principals are responsible for:

 - Ensuring that on an annual basis each of their staff complete the Employee Acceptable Use of Technology Agreement.
-An electronic acknowledgement of the administrative procedure may also serve as the official record in lieu of a paper copy. - Providing access to the Administrative Procedure at the work site and, upon request of an employee, will provide a personal copy of the Administrative Procedure.
+An electronic acknowledgement of the administrative procedure may also serve as the official record in lieu of a paper copy. - Alerting the Superintendent of IT (or delegate) upon learning of misuse of technology systems. - Collecting and returning board technology to IT department within a 2 week period of a staff member commencing a leave of absence or ending an assignment.
+This 2 week period can be extended by the Principal.